AutarkLabs/open-enterprise/docs/DEVELOPMENT_NOTES.md

 @tps/apps-address-book v0.0.1
 @tps/apps-allocations   v0.0.1
 @tps/apps-projects     v0.0.1
-@tps/apps-range-voting v0.0.1
+@tps/apps-dot-voting v0.0.1
 ```

 - Planning-suite is the base monorepo.
 - Frontend packages were merged with individual aragon apps, it added complexity and was not needed.
 - Aragon/cli should be used to bump package versions with `aragon apm publish` (more info in Aragon hack documentation).
-It needs to have a devhchain running.
+It needs to have a devchain running.

 ## Recommended instructions